Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Experiments

 \subsubsection{Results on Continuous VAC Tasks}

-We further evaluate \name~on the continuous video affective regression benchmark VEATIC, where frame-level valence–arousal trajectories are estimated.
-As presented in Tab.~\ref{veatic}, \name~achieves the lowest RMSE on both valence and arousal dimensions, surpassing prior temporal–frequency modeling and distribution-aware regression frameworks.
-The improvements highlight that the proposed low-rank sparse decomposition and consistency fusion enable effective disentanglement of stable emotional trends and transient affective shifts.
-Overall, \name~provides a unified modeling paradigm capable of delivering robust and interpretable affective understanding across both discrete and continuous VAC scenarios.
+We further evaluate \name~on the continuous video affective regression benchmark VEATIC, where frame-level valence--arousal trajectories are estimated.
+As presented in Tab.~\ref{veatic}, \name~achieves the lowest RMSE on both valence and arousal dimensions, surpassing prior temporal--frequency modeling and distribution-aware regression frameworks.
+These improvements are particularly notable for continuous VAC because regression is highly sensitive to temporal instability: small errors in modeling transient shifts can accumulate into trajectory drift, while over-smoothing can suppress meaningful affective transitions.
+In contrast, \name~explicitly separates stable emotional trends (low-rank bases) from short-term affective shifts (sparse fluctuations) and then reconstructs cross-scale coherence through consistency integration, which jointly reduces trajectory noise and preserves salient local changes.

+From an affect-dynamics perspective, valence often reflects longer-term mood-related tendencies, while arousal is more reactive to momentary stimuli; the consistent RMSE reduction in both dimensions indicates that \name~can simultaneously maintain global stability and local sensitivity.
+This is aligned with our framework design: \MA stabilizes affective baselines by suppressing noisy high-frequency artifacts, \MB prevents transient bursts from contaminating stable representations while preserving discriminative temporal perturbations, and \MC coordinates multi-scale aggregation to avoid diluting bases or over-smoothing fluctuations.
+Overall, \name~provides a unified modeling paradigm capable of delivering robust and interpretable affective understanding across both discrete and continuous VAC scenarios, which is desirable for real-world consumer-facing affect applications requiring stable yet responsive predictions.